anushl9o5/anushl9o5.github.io/facemorph.md

 # FaceMorph - An interactive website for generating and manipulating facial attributes
 <p align="justify">
 <b>FaceMorph</b> uses Deep Learning to generate faces.
-It allows for manipluation of facial features such as hair color, facial hair, and degree of smile.
+It allows for manipluation of facial features such as hair color, facial hair, smile and gaze.
 The website is designed and developed using HTML, CSS and JS.
 Flask is used to deploy the deep learning model online for real-time interaction.
 </p>

 ## Learning Disentangled Representations using VAEs conditioned on Structural Similarity